 All course-related communication must be conducted in a civil, polite, professional manner.
 This encompasses all email, Flipgrid, or WebEx communication.
 Individuals who violate this guideline will receive one (1) warning.
-Further violations will result in a failing grade for the course and possible expulsion from the MSW program.
+Further violations will result in a failing grade for the course and possible expulsion from the MSW program [based on the severity and circumstances of the incident(s)].